Grocery Store Shooting: Who Is Ahmad Al Aliwi Alissa?

 Police say Al-Issa removed all his gear inside the store, which included a green tactical vest, a rifle, possibly an AR-15, a semiautomatic handgun, a pair of jeans and a dark-colored long-sleeved shirt.

 The SWAT team walked him out of the store and put him in an ambulance.
-Blood was visible on his right thigh.
+Blood was visible on his right leg and foot.

 According to the affidavit, the suspect did not answer questions, “though he asked to speak to his mother.”